vasco-data-security/drupal-mydigipass/README.md

   - Is the client_id and the client_secret appropriately set?

-  - Has the proper instance of MYDIGIPASS.COM to been selected (i.e. sandbox instance versus production instance).
+  - Has the proper instance of MYDIGIPASS.COM been selected (i.e. sandbox instance versus production instance).

   - Have you registered the correct callback URL at MYDIGIPASS.COM?
-For example you might have registered WWW.example.com/mydigipass/callback whereas you might currently be accessing you website without the WWW prefix (being example.com).
+For example you might have registered WWW.example.com/mydigipass/callback whereas you might currently be accessing your website without the WWW prefix (being example.com).

--- CONTACT --
+# CONTACT #

 Current maintainer:
 * Lode Vanstechelman - http://drupal.org/user/657472